rosmed/slicer_ros2_module/docs/pages/nodes/tf2.rst

 Lookups
 -------

-To create a new Tf2 lookup, one should use the MRML ROS2 Node method ``vtkMRMLROS2NodeNode::CreateAndAddTf2LookupNode``.
+To create a new TF2 lookup, one should use the MRML ROS 2 node method ``vtkMRMLROS2NodeNode::CreateAndAddTf2LookupNode``.
 This method takes two parameters: